ryantoddgarza/mac-dev-setup/contributing.md

 - Link to heading

-4. Add file path to `/concat.yaml`
+4. Add file path to `/concat`
-5. Run `make` from the command line
+5. Run `npm run build` from the command line
 6. Push changes